jrh3/RunRadisJM/README.md

 			Print [SI Ticker], " ", [SI Price]

-+ Supports the following fields: "rank", "tied rank", and "% tied rank".
++ Supports the following fields: "rank", "tied rank", and "tied rank %".

 + Supports the following functions: *average*, *median*.
 In addition, it supports: *min* and *max*, though they only accept two arguments.
 Also supports: *sign* and *abs*.